MichaelCade/90DaysOfDevOps/Days/day08.md

 ![](Images/Day8_Go5.png)

-Ok, let's create that directory for ease I am going to use the mkdir command in my powershell terminal.
+Ok, let's create that directory for ease I am going to use the mkdir command in my PowerShell terminal.
 We also need to create 3 folders within the Go folder as you will see also below.

 ![](Images/Day8_Go6.png)

-Now we have Go installed and we have our Go working directory ready for action.
+Now we have to Go installed and we have our Go working directory ready for action.
 We now need an integrated development environment (IDE) Now there are many out there available that you can use but the most common and the one I use is Visual Studio Code or Code.
 You can learn more about IDEs [here](https://www.youtube.com/watch?v=vUn5akOlFXQ).

 If you have not downloaded and installed VSCode already on your workstation then you can do so by heading [here](https://code.visualstudio.com/download).
 As you can see below you have your different OS options.

 ![](Images/Day8_Go7.png)

 Much the same as with the Go installation we are going to download and install and keep the defaults.
-Once complete you can open VSCode and you can select Open File and navigate to our Go directory that we created above.
+Once complete you can open VSCode you can select Open File and navigate to our Go directory that we created above.

 ![](Images/Day8_Go8.png)